get-convex/convex-hack-pack/README.md

   ```

 - You should see the demo app automatically open in your web browser (if not, navigate to [localhost:5173](http://localhost:5173))
-- In the demo app, type in a new app idea and click "Save", and click the "Generate a random app idea" button, and you should see the ideas appear!
+- In the demo app, type in a new app idea and click "Save", and/or click the "Generate a random app idea" button, and you should see the ideas appear!

+You may have noticed that "Include random ideas" checkbox in the demo app doesn't work!
+Don't worry, we're going to fix it.
+But before we do, let's take a closer look at our data in the Convex dashboard.

 ---